BrandonXLF/btd/docs/the-library.md

 # The Library

 The Library is a user-wide collection of [Instruction Files](file-format).
 It allows for storing Instruction Files outside of project directories.
-This allows for the separation of the, potentially open-source, project and specific recipes for deploying it to proprietary environments.
+This allows for the separation of open-source projects and the specific instructions from the specific instructions for deploying them to proprietary environments.

 Files in the library are managed with the [`btd`](commands) command.